teamputtygen/hn-docs/docs/data-manager/service-deployment.rst

 Deploying Data Management Services
 ==================================

-Data management service are based on Onedata technology.
+Data management services are based on Onedata technology.
 For general overview of Onedata and it's core concepts including zones, providers and spaces please refer to the `official documentation
 <https://onedata.org/#/home/documentation/doc/getting_started/what_is_onedata.html>`_.